Lemon553311-dev/battlemusic/README.md

-# Battle Music for Fabric
+# Minecraft Battle Music mod for Fabric

 This mod plays your imported music during mob/PVP battles.
 **Version support: Minecraft 26.1 and 26.2**